michaelachrisco/dotnet-docker-fun/README.md

 # dotnet-docker-fun
-Sample project showing off a Gitlab->CI->Docker setup with docs
+Sample project showing off a Gitlab->CI->Docker weekend setup with docs.
+Setup on a macbook pro with VMs/Docker.